zacnider/fhevm-example-openzeppelin-erc7984toerc20wrapper/docs/ERC7984ToERC20Wrapper.md

 # ERC7984ToERC20Wrapper

-Wrapper contract to convert ERC7984 confidential tokens to ERC20 tokens
+Learn how to use OpenZeppelin ERC7984 confidential tokens

-## Overview
+## 📚 Overview

 @title EntropyERC7984ToERC20Wrapper
 @notice Wrapper contract to convert ERC7984 confidential tokens to ERC20 tokens
-@dev Demonstrates wrapping confidential tokens into standard ERC20 tokens This example shows:
+@dev Demonstrates wrapping confidential tokens into standard ERC20 tokens In this example, you will learn:
 - Wrapping ERC7984 tokens into ERC20
 - Unwrapping ERC20 back to ERC7984
-- EntropyOracle integration for random operations
+- encrypted randomness integration for random operations
 Note: Simplified implementation without OpenZeppelin ERC20 to avoid import conflicts

 @notice Request entropy for wrapping with randomness